oscardddd/DHUM_project3/README.md

 Zexing Li
 Yelin Xu

-You might need the 8 txt files
+You might need the 8 txt files to run the code